evturn/glorified/config/tasks.md

 -Refresh MenuList menu when new note is added

+-Fix duplicates on POST
+-Fix DELETE and PUT routes

 +Checkmark adds sets model {done: true}
 +Trash deletes item from DB
 +show total notes in list